IELTS Speaking topic - Job and career #2 - EngExam.info

 What skills should a person have to have more chances of getting a job in the future?

-What workplace of the future might look like?
+What might the workplace of the future look like?

 I doubt that the workplace that exists now is going to be transformed much.
 It will probably be a computer with a folder or a stack of documents next to it.
-If we try really hard to be imaginative we can think of a holographic projector that the user controls by voice or hand gestures.
-It doesn’t sound too practical though.
+If we try really hard to be imaginative, we can think of a holographic projector that the user controls by voice or hand gestures.
+It doesn’t sound too practical, though.
 What might change is the definition of the workplace.
-By that I mean that employees might get relocated to their own flats to cut down on overheads.
-We have already seen that happening and it will probably happen again, this time staying for good.
+By that, I mean that employees might get relocated to their own flats to cut down on overheads.
+We have already seen that happen, and it will probably happen again, this time staying for good.

 Jobs and careers

-Is it better to change your job frequently or work at the same place as long as possible?
+Is it better to change your jobs frequently or work at the same place as long as possible?

 Gurus of career advice believe that changing your place of employment every five years or so is the best practice.
-It looks good on your CV as it shows ambition and flexibility on one hand while being able to commit on the other.
-It also broadens your professional horizons and gives a better understanding of the industry you work in.
-But we all do have a mind of our own, and the decision doesn’t have to be made out of future employment prospects alone.
-If you like your job there is no reason not to keep it.
+It looks good on your CV, as it shows ambition and flexibility on one hand while being able to commit on the other.
+It also broadens your professional horizons and gives you a better understanding of the industry you work in.
+But we all do have a mind of our own, and the decision doesn’t have to be based on future employment prospects alone.
+If you like your job, there is no reason not to keep it.
 Growing professionally and focusing on the matter at hand instead of flustering about trying to find the best job possible.

 How can schools help young people choose their careers?

-Schools should introduce a subject of professional orientation, where they would give students understanding of what it’s like to work full-time, what kind of positions they can realistically expect to get with and without degree or experience.
-This would drastically reduce the number of youngsters who feel lost in the modern ruthless job market.
+Schools should introduce a subject related to professional orientation, where they would give students an idea of what it’s like to work full-time, what kind of positions they can realistically expect to get with and without degree or experience.
+This would drastically reduce the number of youngsters who feel lost in the ruthless modern job market.

 Job and career vocabulary